arnicas/interactive-vis-course/Week7/README.md

 You will use it in one of your homeworks.
 I used it for lines_transition.html layout.

-## Recent Don't Misses - Connected Scatterplots and Line Charts that Lie
+## Recent Don't Miss Projects - Connected Scatterplots and Line Charts that Lie

 Connected Scatterplot with Transitions: http://www.nytimes.com/interactive/2015/09/30/business/how-the-us-and-opec-drive-oil-prices.html